 True mints come in an amazing range of flavours and fragrances.
 While everyone is familiar with spearmint and common mint, there are many more mouth-watering varieties, including apple, chocolate, lime, grapefruit, lemon and ginger.
 Look out for curly spearmint, Kentucky Colonel, Moroccan mint, peppermint, black mint, Mitcham, white peppermint, water mint, eau de cologne, bergamot (mint), corn mint, red stemmed applemint, madalene hill, ginger (mint), pineapple (mint) woolly, bowle’s, Japanese peppermint, pennyroyal, Corsican mint and rau ram.

-The ideal conditions for mint are moist, rich soil and half to full sun.
-You can easily propagate mints from cuttings or by divided clumps.
-If you don’t want your mint to invade your garden, grow it in pots.
+The ideal conditions for this herb is a moist, rich soil and half to full sun.
+You can easily propagate the plant from cuttings or by divided clumps.
+If you don’t want the herb to invade your garden, grow it in pots.

-Fresh mint can overwhelm milder flavours and is best used with a light hand.
-Dried mint is less assertive and is favoured in eastern Mediterranean and Arab countries.
+When used fresh, the herb can overwhelm milder flavours and is best used with a light hand.
+The dried version is less assertive and is favoured in eastern Mediterranean and Arab countries.
 In general mint does not complement other herbs well, except parsley, thyme, marjoram, sage, oregano and coriander.
 It goes well with yoghurt and is used in Vietnamese food and in some Indian dishes.
 The coriander and lemon taste of Vietnamese mint is refreshing in salads.
 Spearmint is the ordinary garden mint and the most common culinary type.
 It is a classic flavouring for roast lamb and its accompaniments, and it goes well with potatoes, peas and salads.
 Peppermint has a particularly strong flavour and aroma.
 The oil is used in ice cream, confectionery and liqueurs.

 information sourced from The Complete Book of Herbs